googlefonts/dosis-vf/docs/README.md

 * :warning: **WARN** MS-FonVal: Recommended table is missing DETAILS: hdmx
 * :warning: **WARN** MS-FonVal: Recommended table is missing DETAILS: VDMX
 * :warning: **WARN** MS-FonVal: The version number is valid, but less than 5 DETAILS: 4
-* :warning: **WARN** MS-FonVal: The xAvgCharWidth field does not equal the calculated value DETAILS: actual = 441, calc = 435
 * :warning: **WARN** MS-FonVal: PANOSE(tm) is undefined.
 Font mapping may not work properly
 * :warning: **WARN** MS-FonVal: There are undefined bits set in fsSelection field DETAILS: Bit(s) 7
 * :warning: **WARN** MS-FonVal: The value of sTypoAscender minus sTypoDescender is greater than unitsPerEm DETAILS: sTypoAscender = 1027, sTypoDescender = -237